 Getting into debt can be a terrifying thing but don't worry, we have the steps to help get you out.

-22 July 2013| Last updated on 19 June 2017
+22 July 2013| Last updated on 24 December 2019

-Many people that come here sometimes find that in order to impress others they need to live beyond their means, or they simply fall into this lifestyle because it’s so easy.
+Many people that come here sometimes find that in order to impress others they need to live beyond their means, or they simply fall into this lifestyle because the temptation is so easy.
 Banks are more than willing to give credit card on top of credit card and loan on top of loan until you find yourself drowning in debt.

 Everyone has their own formula for getting out of debt and many will give advice.
-If it is serious think about consulting a professional or consolidating your debts.
+If it is serious, think about consulting a professional or consolidating your debts.
 Debt is never a good thing, especially not in a place where bankruptcy just doesn't exist.

 - Move house - this is likely your biggest expense here.
 Speak to your landlord to see if you can break your contract early (perhaps find a new tenant to take over the lease) and rent somewhere cheap.
 Find a 1 bed in a cheap area and you will save loads - now is not the time for large villas in prime locations.
 Your bills will be cheaper too.

 - Forego all coffees and eating lunch out - a couple of coffees per day and lunch out at work easily adds up to 100aed a day.
-Instead, bring your own lunch in from home
+Instead, bring your own lunch in from home.

-* Sell your car - if you have 2 cars, sell one and share a car to work.
+- Sell your car - if you have 2 cars, sell one and share a car to work.
 If you have a huge gas guzzler, consider getting a more economical car.
-You might even have equity in your car (I had 40k in mine when I sold it)
+You might even have equity in your car (I had 40k in mine when I sold it).

-* Cut up your credit cards - pay each one off, one by one OR transfer the whole balance to the one with the lowest interest rate.
+- Cut up your credit cards - pay each one off, one by one OR transfer the whole balance to the one with the lowest interest rate.

-* Draw up an honest account of your monthly expenditures against your income.
+- Draw up an honest account of your monthly expenditures against your income.
 Obviously the outgoings should be less than the income.
-You should see here where you're hemorrhaging money
+You should see here where you're hemorrhaging money.

-* Get rid of any household help.
-If you have a maid, let her go, and even if you get a maid in every week, clean your own home.
+- Get rid of any household help - If you have a maid, let her go, and even if you get a maid in every week, clean your own home.

 We hope that this advice helps you in getting out of debt or in saving money.
 If you need any other advice visit our forum as the ladies are very helpful.